polarismesh/website/content/zh-cn/docs/使用指南/k8s和网格代理/DNS接入.md

 ➜ dig test.echoserver.default

 ...
-;; QUESTION SECTION:
-;test.echoserver.default.
-IN      A

 ;; ANSWER SECTION:
 test.echoserver.default.
 10     IN      A       2.2.2.2
 ...

 # 设置 route_labels: ""
 ➜ dig test.echoserver.default

 ...
-;; QUESTION SECTION:
-;test.echoserver.default.
-IN      A

 ;; ANSWER SECTION:
 test.echoserver.default.
 10     IN      A       3.3.3.3
 ...